release-it/release-it/README.md

 ## 📝 Notes

 * The `"private": true` setting in package.json will be respected and the package won't be published to npm.
+* By default, untracked files are not added to the release commit.
+Use `src.addUntrackedFiles: true` to override this behavior.
 * You can use `src.pushRepo` option to set an alternative url or name of a remote as in `git push <src.pushRepo>`.
 By default this is `null` and  `git push` is used when pushing to the remote.

 ## 🐛 Troubleshooting & debugging